JohnnySonTrinh/love-letter-generator/README.md

 ### Letter Generator

-The letter generator accepts user input and also has the option of random selection if the user can not think of any. all input are validated with regex to be letter and spaces only, further to this names are capitalised and all other inputs are lower case.
+The Love Letter Generator accepts user input and also has the option of random selection if the user can not think of the right word.
+There is a selection field for the style of letter the user wishes to write.
+All input fields are validated with regex to be letters and spaces only.
+Names are capitalised and all other inputs are lower case.
+At the bottom of the form there are two buttons, one to generate the letter and one to clear the form.

 <div align="center">
   <img src="./assets/readme-images/LetterGenerator.png" alt="Letter Generator">